HippieKiller/Spotlight-Image-Extractor/README.md

   Double-click **".\build\compile.bat"** to compile the exe into the build directory

-  Nothing needs to be installed to compile it, the compiler comes with Windows 10/11
+  Nothing needs to be installed to compile it, the compiler used comes installed with Windows 10/11